Last Updated on December 12, 2021 by Carla Jonas

 Pearls have long been part of the political uniform in the United States.
 Martha Washington adored her dove-shaped pin made from seed pearls, and regularly wore a double-stranded gold chain and pearl necklace.
 Mary Todd Lincoln wore a pearl necklace to her husband’s inaugural ball.
 One of the most popular First Ladies of the 20th century, the widely-respected activist and public speaker Eleanor Roosevelt had a fondness for a triple-strand pearl necklace.
-Likewise, Jill Biden is another big fan of pearl jewelry and often wears classic bracelets, cascading triple-strand necklaces, classic and elegant stud earrings or dainty drop earrings.
+Likewise, Jill Biden is another big fan of pearl jewelry and often wears classic bracelets and pearl rings, cascading triple-strand necklaces, classic and elegant stud earrings or dainty drop earrings.
 Kamala Harris’ style has already proven her penchant for pearls in all forms from black Tahitian to classic white.
 As one of Washington’s most powerful women, she will continue to shape fashion and history with her choices.

 Pearls Go Viral